ankane/ahoy/README.md

 [Blazer](https://github.com/ankane/blazer) is a great tool for exploring your data.

-With ActiveRecord, you can do:
+With Active Record, you can do:

 ```ruby
 Ahoy::Visit.group(:search_keyword).count